schwallergroup/mist/README.md

 > [!IMPORTANT]
 > Clone this repo into `$HOME/Documents/`.
 > The repository needs to be accessible from this location, and your environment file should mount /Documents
+>
+> Also make sure to store all your LLMs in a directory and mount that into `/LLMs`.

 Sample environment file: